ltaoming/ArbitrageGainer/README.md

 For this analysis, our average time taken for the historical arbitrage analysis is around 2 seconds.

 ### Cross-Traded Currencies Identification Time
+For this performance test, we have added two checkpoints around the `identifyCrossTradedPairs` call.
+The time difference between these two checkpoints is calculated to determine the time taken for identifying cross-traded currencies.
+The average time from our tests is around 1 second.

 ### Time to First Order